StanfordPL/x64asm/README.txt

 x64asm has been used as part of the following projects and publications:
 If you've found x64asm useful, please let me know and I will add a reference.

+Data-Driven Equivalence Checking.
+Rahul Sharma, Eric Schkufza, Berkeley Churchill, Alex Aiken.
+OOPSLA 2013.

 Stochastic Superoptimization.
 Eric Schkufza, Rahul Sharma, Alex Aiken.
 ASPLOS 2013.

-Data-Driven Equivalence Checking.
-Rahul Sharma, Eric Schkufza, Berkeley Churchill, Alex Aiken.
-OOPSLA 2013 (to appear).

 -------------------------------------------------------------------------------